OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/implicit_with_balancecomp.rst

    :alt: diagram of a simple circuit with two resistors and one diode

 When we solved that circuit, the resulting voltage at *node 1* was 9.9 Volts.
-Lets say you wanted to power this circuit off a 1.5 Volt battery, instead of a current source.
+Lets say you wanted to power this circuit with a 1.5-Volt battery, instead of a current source.
 We can make a small modification to our original model to capture this new setup.

 Given any value for :code:`source.I`, this model outputs the value for :code:`n1.V` that balances the model.